Axial-radial plasma transport and performance of a plasma thruster magnetic nozzle under Bohm's anomalous diffusion scaling: Conclusion

 \section{Conclusion}

 In conclusion, this study demonstrates the significant impact of anomalous diffusion on electron transport and the propulsive performance of magnetic nozzles in low-power cathode-less RF plasma thrusters through fully kinetic particle-in-cell (PIC) simulations.
-The results reveal that turbulence-driven non-collisional transport mechanisms, characterized by Bohm-type anomalous collisionality, substantially alter key plasma dynamics.
+This non-collisional transport mechanism, modelled in this work by a phenomenological Bohm-type anomalous collisionality, has been shown to substantially alter key plasma dynamics.
 For the REGULUS-150-Xe thruster operating at low (30 W) and high (150 W) power conditions, enhanced cross-field electron transport inhibits the formation of the typical magnetic nozzle potential barrier, reducing radial confinement and lowering the downstream potential drop by up to 15\%.
-This suppression of steep pressure gradients diminishes diamagnetic currents, leaving the \(E \times B\) current purely paramagnetic.
+This suppression of steep pressure gradients diminishes diamagnetic currents, and increases the paramagnetic \(E \times B\) current.
 Consequently, magnetic nozzle efficiency drops from approximately 0.5 to 0.2, driven by reduced electron thermal energy conversion and increased plume divergence.
 At the Bohm limit of \(\omega_{ce}/16\), the simulation achieves agreement with experimental thrust profiles to within 20\%, a marked improvement over the 48\% overestimation observed in classical models at high power.
-These findings underscore the importance of accounting for anomalous transport effects in the accurate modeling of plasma thruster performance.
+These findings underscore the importance of accounting for anomalous transport effects in the accurate modelling of plasma thruster performance.
+Importantly, there exists a critical value of the Bohm coefficient where the MN expansion switches from a well-collimated to an under-collimated state as the electron transport transitions from that dominated by magnetic advection to that of cross-field diffusion.
+This critical value was found to be between 1/128 and 1/64.

+It is important to clarify that the MN efficiency of 0.2, for high $\alpha_{an}$, represents a worst-case scenario and is certainly not generally applicable.
+In reality, effective anomalous diffusion depends on factors such as thruster power (which dictates energy available to instability waves), mass flow rate, and other operational conditions.
+Consequently, a fully-turbulent Bohm approximation is unlikely to be the most accurate representation.
+As noted throughout this article, significantly lower values of the coefficient $\alpha_{an}$ have been found in other best-fit studies, underscoring the need for more predictive, self-consistent models beyond the Bohm approximation.